Community Calendar Report for Thursday, June 11th, 2026.

 Highlights for the rest of the week include…

 [On the radio, tune in for Country Classics at 5:00 Saturday evening with host Sheri Timsak.
-At 7:00, Jackson Smith and Steve Girbach are in with Songs from the Trail.
+At 7:00, take a trip back to the best of the 80s and 90s with the Mix Tape show (that’s a 120-minute TDK cassette tape for those in the know) hosted by WVBI’s Adam Pettigrew.
 Mark Beltaire takes over at 9:00 with Rockin’ the Boat and continues at 10:00 with the Blues Cruise.
 Cousin Dan wraps up the evening with the Too Good Radio Show starting at 11:00.]

-Sunday, there are services at the Christian Church at 10:00 and mass at Holy Cross at 12:15.
+Sunday, there are services at the Episcopal Missiojn at 9:00 and at the Christian Church at 10:00.
+Mass is at Holy Cross at 12:15.

-NAME OF DAY: The BIC Center Name of the Day is Hillary.
-If that’s your name, head on down to the BIC Center to pick out a free drink of your choice.
+Today’s BIC Center Name of the Day is Olga.
+If that’s your name, come on down to the BIC Center today to pick out a free drink of your choice.

-BIRTHDAYS: Laura Gillespie and Carol Jansson celebrate today.
-Happy Birthday to Carol and Laura, and if we missed you on the list, Happy Birthday to you too from everyone at WVBI and your Beaver Island Community Center.
+On our Birthday List: Richie Gillespie, Jack Hallahan, Hadly McCafferty, Ben Mach and Carsten Dabakey are celebrating today.
+Happy Birthday to Carsten, Ben, Hadly, Jack and Richie, and if we missed you on the list, Happy Birthday to you too from everyone at the BIC Center and WVBI.

-That’s the W-V-B-I Community Calendar Report for this Beaver Island Tuesday, November 25th, 2025.
-I’m Kevin Boyle reporting from W-V-B-I’s Langford Family Studios Wishing you a great day and asking you: why not go ahead and make it the best day ever?
+That’s the W-V-B-I Community Calendar Report for this Beaver Island Thursday, June 4th, 2026.
+I’m Kevin Boyle reporting from W-V-B-I’s Langford Family Studios wishing you a great day and asking: why not go ahead and make it the best day ever?
 And thanks for listening.

 ###